-As the Welsh Government continue to review the measures in place to reduce the spread of Coronavirus (COVID-19), the guidelines are changing on a regular basis, to ensure that we all Keep Wales Safe.
+As the Welsh Government continues to review the measures in place to reduce the spread of Coronavirus (COVID-19), the guidelines are changing on a regular basis, to ensure that we all Keep Wales Safe.

 The main rules that you are asked to follow, are: